Tanami/symta/doc/symta-by-example.md

 Pattern Matching
 ------------------------------
-Lists pose a problem of transforming them and accesing their elements in a succinct and robust way.
+Lists pose a problem of transforming them and accessing their elements in quick and robust way.
 Symta was designed specially to process lists efficiently.
 An example shows how Symta handles accessing list elements:
 ```
 Xs = [1 2 3]
 [X Y Z] = Xs // X=1, Y=2, Z=3